alshimaa14/BanquemisrChallenge/README.md

 - Checkout master branch to run latest version
 - Open the terminal.
 - Navigate to the project root directory.
-- Open the project by double clicking the `BanquemisrChallenge.xcodeproj` file
+- Open the project by double clicking the `BanquemisrChallenge05.xcodeproj` file
 - Select the build scheme which can be found right after the stop button on the top left of the IDE
 - [Command(cmd)] + R - Run app